Now that she has completed her first semester as interim athletic director, Janet Lucas developed plans to change the landscape of CSUN athletics.

 Other renovations planned for the baseball field include an upgraded playing surface, more seating capacity and a new scoreboard, she said.

-Lucas said she believes with all the attention and money that CSUN athletics has received, the campus itself has a bright future.
-She said she hopes in the near future, students can see soccer games at night.
+Lucas said she believes that with all the attention and money that CSUN athletics has received, the campus itself has a bright future.
+She said she hopes that in the near future, students can see soccer games at night.